➤ by Lydia Fulson

 Using the spit will give you the same type of cook as the basket.
 Very juicy, golden, evenly cooked deliciousness!
-It also gives you a bit more room than the basket does, so don't be afraid to go up to 4 pounds when using this tool.
+It also gives you a bit more room than the basket does, so don't be afraid to go up to a 4 or even a 5-pound chicken when using this tool.

 Here is Oma's chicken made on the Instant Vortex Plus Air Fryer Oven spit.
 Now that's making me hungry!